rjwut/advent/src/solutions/vm/README.md

 The `opcode()` method expects two arguments: the opcode to register, and a function implementing that operation.
 The implementation function will receive to arguments when invoked: a reference to the `Vm` instance, and an array of the arguments for the instruction.
 Each argument is either an integer or a string naming a register.
 (An argument token will be considered an integer if it matches the `RegExp` `/^[+-]?\d+$/`).
 If the parser encounters an unknown register name, it will throw an `Error`.
 The `Vm.eval()` method will automatically coerce arguments to their actual values for you.

 Execution terminates either when you invoke `terminate()`, or the instruction pointer moves outside the list of instructions.
 If you pass an `Error` into `terminate()`, the `Vm`'s `error` property will be set to that `Error`.
 If there are no `terminated` event listeners, the `Error` will also be thrown.

-## Tracing

-You can cause debugging messages to be output by using the tracing feature.
-Tracing is off by default; to activate tracing, invoke `setTrace()` to a `stream.Writable` where you want the tracing messages written.
-To output a trace message, pass it to `trace()`.